squeeglii/grapplemod-restitched/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Request
+name: "Feature Request / Idea"
-about: Suggest an idea or a modification to the project.
+about: "Have something you want added to the mod?
+Suggest it with this!"
-title: "[FEATURE]"
+title: "..."
-labels: enhancement
+labels: [ "enhancement" ]
 assignees: ''

 ---

-**Type:** Quality of Life / Addition / Re-work
+## Description:

-### Feature:
+`FILL IN THIS SECTION`